-This is Day 10 of the 14-Day Gratitude Challenge where hundreds of participants around the world gathered together to practice gratitude for 14 days.
-This challenge was conducted in Aug 2013 and is now over–however, you can still do the tasks in your own time!
+This is Day 10 of the 14-Day Gratitude Challenge where you practice gratitude for 14 days.
+This challenge is now over but you can still do the tasks in your own time!
 Visit the overview page for all Gratitude Challenge tasks and posts.

 Day 10: Tipping